connervieira/Predator/DOCUMENTATION.md

 If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
 However, if you're new to Predator, or you don't yet understand how it works, it is highly recommended that you use the follow installation instructions below instead.

 1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
-2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick`
+2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam`
 3. Install an ALPR engine, like [Phantom](https://v0lttech.com/phantom.php).

 ### Full Install Guide